 With the NC Affordable Housing / NCHFA Program we can issue a Mortgage Credit Certificate MCC to everyone who qualifies.
 Basic qualifications include credit scores of at least 640 and maximum income that varies by how many people you have in your home and what county you want to buy a house in.

 You don’t have to be a First Time Home Buyer, you can not have owned a home in the last 3 years, and you must live in NC.

-This relatively unknown tax credit for qualifying first time buyers (or folks who have not owned a primary residence for the past 3 years), involves income verification as mentioned above, but there are no limits on the sales price – so as long as you qualify, there’ no definitive sales price restriction.
+This relatively unknown tax credit for qualifying first time buyers (or folks who have not owned a primary residence for the past 3 years), involves income verification as mentioned above, and the Sales Price is $240,000.

 How the NC First Time Home Buyer Tax Credit 2013 Works